OIL-FREE COOKING AND BAKING

 One of the main tricks is substituting processed oil for something healthier, like mashed avocado or soaked cashews.
 These are higher in fat and may not be appropriate for some.
 Cannellini beans are also a great fat-free substitute.

-Or, as an oil substitute in dressing recipes, use 4 teaspoons of cornstarch or arrowroot to 1 cup of water, heated. until thicken.
-Cool the mixture and proceed with this as a substitute for oil.
+Or, to substitute oil in dressing recipes, add four teaspoons of cornstarch or arrowroot to 1 cup of water and heat until thickened.
+Cool the mixture and proceed as a substitute for oil.

 Summary

-Hopefully, these suggestions will help you on your way to delicious, convenient oil-free cooking and baking.
+Hopefully, these suggestions will help you on your whole-food, plant-based lifestyle adventure and allow you to embrace delicious, convenient, oil-free cooking and baking.
 If there are any items you can’t live without that I’ve forgotten, let me know in the comments below!
 Thanks for reading, and happy cooking to you!

-I’d love to hear how cooking without oil is going for you, and if I missed any suggestions, please leave a comment below.
+I’d love to hear how cooking without oil is going for you.
+If I missed any suggestions, please leave a comment below.

 Want more of Plant-Based Cooking?